Jhonnyc/ToolBox/README.md

 # ToolBox
-Just some basic useful utilities for android projects
+Just some basic useful utilities for android projects.